Water Filtration System Maintenance Guide for Central PA

 Water SoftenerCheck salt levels & break up “salt bridges”Monthly

-Water SoftenerClean the brine tankEvery 12 Months
+Water SoftenerClean out the brine tankEvery 12 Months

 Why Central PA Water Demands Strict Upkeep

-Well Water Sediment and Iron If you rely on a private well in a rural township, your well pump pulls up microscopic sediment, iron, and sometimes manganese.
-If your pre-filters aren’t changed regularly, this sediment acts like sandpaper inside your plumbing and will eventually clog your system, drastically dropping your home’s water pressure.
+If you rely on a private well in a rural township, your well pump constantly pulls up microscopic sediment, iron, and sometimes manganese.
+If your pre-filters aren’t changed regularly as part of your water filtration system maintenance routine, this sediment acts like sandpaper inside your plumbing and will eventually clog your system, drastically dropping your home’s water pressure.

 DIY Upkeep: Tasks Homeowners Can Do

-1. Breaking Up a “Salt Bridge”
+Breaking Up a “Salt Bridge”

 Sometimes, the salt in your softener’s brine tank forms a hard crust above the water line.
 This is called a salt bridge.
-It tricks you into thinking the tank is full, but the water underneath isn’t actually touching the salt, meaning your system stops softening your water.
+It tricks you into thinking the tank is full, but the water underneath isn’t touching the salt, meaning your system stops softening your water.

 • The Fix: Take a broom handle and gently poke the top layer of the salt.
 If it feels like a solid block with a hollow space underneath, carefully break it up so the salt falls into the water.

-2. Choosing the Right Salt
+Choosing the Right Salt

 Not all salt is created equal.
 For most systems in Central PA, evaporated salt pellets are highly recommended over solar salt crystals.
-Pellets have a much higher purity rate, meaning they leave less dirt and residue behind in your brine tank, reducing the need for deep cleanings.
+Pellets have a much higher purity rate, meaning they leave less dirt and residue behind in your brine tank, reducing the need for frequent deep cleanings.

-3. Swapping RO Pre-Filters
+Swapping RO Pre-Filters

-If you have an under-sink Reverse Osmosis system for your drinking water, changing the pre-filters is a simple 15-minute job.
+If you have an under-sink Reverse Osmosis system for your drinking water, changing the pre-filters is a simple 15-minute job:

-• Turn off the water supply valve to the RO system.
+1. Turn off the water supply valve to the RO system.

-• Use the plastic filter wrench that came with your system to unscrew the housings.
+3. Use the plastic filter wrench that came with your system to unscrew the housings.

-• Swap the old sediment and carbon blocks for new ones, ensure the O-rings are seated properly, and hand-tighten the housings back on.
+4. Swap the old sediment and carbon blocks for new ones, ensure the O-rings are seated properly, and hand-tighten the housings back on.

 The Hidden Costs of Neglecting Your Water System

-When a carbon filter clogs and fails, municipal chlorine passes right through and destroys the expensive Reverse Osmosis membrane, turning a cheap filter swap into a costly repair.
-Furthermore, if your water softener stops working due to neglect, hard water scale immediately begins coating the heating elements in your hot water heater.
-Just a tiny layer of scale can force your water heater to use 20% to 30% more energy just to heat your home’s water.
+• Energy Inefficiency: If your water softener stops working due to neglect, hard water scale immediately begins coating the heating elements in your water heater.
+Just a tiny layer of scale can force your system to use 20% to 30% more energy just to heat your home’s water.
+Regular water filtration system maintenance actively fights scale to save you money on utility bills.

 When to Call the Pros for Water Filtration System Maintenance